Cloud EHR: a complete buyers' guide

 - The pros and cons of cloud computing in healthcare

-- What features and characteristics you should look for in cloud EHR
+- What features and characteristics you should look for in cloud based EHR system

-- How much EHR costs and what to include in a software budget
+- How much cloud EHR costs and what to include in a software budget

 - Which cloud EHR vendors to consider